Counseling Degrees & Licenses in Wyoming

 University of Wyoming

-Mental health counseling concentration students develop the skills to serve in various settings, including community agencies, hospitals, substance abuse treatment programs, and private practice.
-School counseling students may enroll with no prior experience.
-Graduates of this concentration support the development of students in K-12 environments and will customarily collaborate with teachers, parents, administrators, and partner organizations to provide effective support for students’ academic and social development.
+School counseling students may enroll with no prior teaching or P-12 experience.
+Graduates of this concentration support the development of students in KP-12 environments and will customarily collaborate with teachers, parents, administrators, and partner organizations to provide effective support for students’ academic, career, personal, and social development.

 Working professionals seeking to maintain their employment while completing this program may also choose the intensive weekend program option offered by UW Casper.
 This program follows a cohort model and can be completed in a three-year period.